When “I’m Fine” Isn’t True Anymore

 Most men don’t collapse loudly.

-You can override it — and many do.
+You can override it, many do.
 That’s the easier short-term route.
 Push it down, stay busy, stay efficient, stay strong.
 But unresolved emotion doesn’t disappear.
 It shows up elsewhere: in tension, disconnection, fatigue, numbness, impatience, isolation.
-It often shows up in success, oddly enough — because high performers know how to outrun discomfort by building more.
+It often shows up in success, oddly enough, because high performers know how to outrun discomfort by building more.

-But for those who slow down long enough to listen — to actually sit with what’s rising — something different becomes possible.
+But for those who slow down long enough to listen, something different becomes possible.
 Not collapse.
-Not regression.
 But reconnection.

 You don’t have to be in crisis to deserve support.